dustinpfister/blog_posts/_posts/js-event-object.md

 ## 3 - Nested elements, the current target property, and the stop propagation method

 So there is the target property and then there is the [current target](https://developer.mozilla.org/en-US/docs/Web/API/Event/currentTarget) property of an event object.
-The target property will be the element where the event happened, and the current target property will be the element where the current event hander is firing.
+The target property will be the element where the event happened, and the current target property will be the element where the current event handler is firing.
 A good way to know the difference would be to play around with something that has to do with a nested collection of elements.

-Say I have a collection of divs where each div is nested inside of each other and I have an mouse down event hander attached to each of them.
-If I click the inner most element the target and current target properties will refer to the same div, but then the events will bubble up to the top level.
-As the other handers fire the current target property will refer to the current div element, but the target property will still just refer to the div that was clicked.
+Say I have a collection of divs where each div is nested inside of each other and I have a mouse down event handler attached to each of them.
+If I click the innermost element the target and current target properties will refer to the same div, but then the events will bubble up to the top level.
+As the other handlers fire the current target property will refer to the current div element, but the target property will still just refer to the div that was clicked.
 So it is a good idea to know about the differences between the two properties in an event object that have to do with element references, if not it is easy to understand how this can cause some confusion.

-So there is this thing going on that is called event bubbling, and you might be asking yourself is there a way to shop this from happening? the answer is yes and the method of interest with that in the vent object is the [stopPropagation method](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation).
+So there is this thing going on that is called event bubbling, and you might be asking yourself is there a way to stop this from happening?
+The answer is yes and the method of interest with that in the vent object is the [stopPropagation method](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation).

 ### 3.1 - The current target property of an event object